13

 – Raghav

-Jul 1, 2015 at 5:43
+Commented Jul 1, 2015 at 5:43

 • Thanks, it took a lot of effort to compile it, but it was worth it because it's allowed me to find out all sorts of interesting things.
 Like I found a hymn in the Rig Veda which describes the death of Trisiras at the hands of Indra, a hymn which was heard by Trisiras himself!
 See my question here.
-Jul 1, 2015 at 6:09
+Commented Jul 1, 2015 at 6:09

 • I'm also interested in finding Anukramani information for other Vedas, but I can't seem to find much information on them.
 Like I asked a question here asking for the Anukramani information for the Shukla Yajur Veda, which I'm interested in because I want to know who the Isha Upanishad was heard by, as I discuss here.
 And I want to find Anukramani information for the Krishna Yajur Veda, in order to answer my question here about a Taittiriya Brahmana hymn.
-Jul 1, 2015 at 6:16
+Commented Jul 1, 2015 at 6:16

 4